qofclubs/php-password-generator/README.md

 * **appendWordlist**

-  If true, the fetched wordlist will be appended to the current one.
-If false, wordlist is generated from scratch.
+  If true, the fetched wordlist will be appended to an existing cache file.
+If false, cache will be overwritten.

 * **limitWordlist**

-  Int value declaring the maximum words the wordlist must contain.
+  Int value declaring the maximum number if words the wordlist may contain.
 Useful when using appendWordList.

 ## License